Do Go On - 400 - The Millennium Dome Heist

 I certainly don't think that's very funny.

-As the four men inside were being arrested,
+As the four men inside were being arrested, police boats approached the getaway speedboat,

 It's very cool, actually.

-in the documentary about all the contingency plans they'd come up with and and how they sort of
+And they talk a lot in the documentary about all the contingency plans they'd come up with

-they can't safely like shoot back.
+but they can't safely, like shoot back.

-that they might hit civilians, whatever.
+It's too dangerous that they might hit civilians, whatever.

-So they're thinking through everything and then they essentially
+So they're thinking through everything.

-just kind of sneak up on the guy.
+And then they essentially just kind of sneak up on the guy.

 They seriously just come around a different way.

-and there's just cops everywhere.
+oh, and there's just cops everywhere.

 It was so fucking easy.